 - Install WinPython (WinPython-64bit-3.6.1.0Qt5) from the USB memory stick provided with the SLICE-FPGA-II in an easy to remember location.
-Do not use "WinPython-64bit-3.6.1.0Qt5" from the sourceforge.net or Github.net websites. - Open the WinPython folder after installing WinPython, and launch the Spyder application within this folder. - Open the "digital_servo_python_SLICE-FPGA-II" folder and locate the GUI control file named "XEM_GUI3.py". - Drag and drop the file into Spyder, and run the script to launch the GUI. - A start-up menu should appear (figure 5).
-Check that the software can recognize the ethernet connection to the module.
-If the module is recognized, the device name and IP address will appear next to "Connected FPGAs".
-If the device is not initially found, click "Broadcast discovery packet" to search for the device.
-Ensure "Push default values to Red Pitaya" is selected and press OK.
+Do not use "WinPython-64bit-3.6.1.0Qt5" from the sourceforge.net or Github.net websites. - Open the WinPython folder after installing WinPython, and launch the WinPython terminal within this folder. - Navigate to the "digital_servo_python_SLICE-FPGA-II" folder and type "python XEM_GUI3.py" to start the GUI.